Books we want: The big list of everything (GURPS/DFRPG)

 Pack of printed sheets and forms

 I don’t know whether packs of character sheets and other game forms make sense as a product today, when every player has access to a printer or copier.
-In the spirit of completeness, though, I’ll toss out the idea of a nice pack of loose-sheet character sheets as a DFRPG product.
+In the spirit of completeness, though, I’ll field the idea of a nice pack of loose-sheet character sheets as a DFRPG product.
 Or an all-in-one product that includes some number of character sheets, Adventure Planning Forms, GM Control Sheets, all the game’s forms.

 What would be the advantage over printing these at home?
 Other than the possibility of nicer paper, mainly just this: size.
 Persnickety players could enjoy forms that share DFRPG‘s oddball page dimensions.